COMBINE-lab/salmon/README.md

 What is Salmon?
 ===============

-Salmon is a **wicked**-fast program to produce a highly-accurate, transcript-level quantification estimates from RNA-seq data.
+Salmon is a **wicked**-fast program to produce highly-accurate, transcript-level quantification estimates from RNA-seq data.
 Salmon achieves its accuracy and speed via a number of different innovations, including the use of *selective-alignment* (accurate but fast-to-compute proxies for traditional read alignments), and massively-parallel stochastic collapsed variational inference.
 The result is a versatile tool that fits nicely